 Pirates acquire first baseman Horwitz in trade with Guardians

-DALLAS -- The Pirates made their first big splash of the offseason Tuesday night, picking up from the Guardians, their potential first baseman of not only 2025, but the future as well.
+DALLAS -- The Pirates made their first big splash of the offseason Tuesday night, picking up from the Guardians, their potential first baseman for not only 2025, but the future as well.
 In exchange, the Pirates are sending Luis Ortiz and pitching prospects Michael Kennedy and Josh Hartle to the Guardians.

 It was the second time Horwitz was traded on Tuesday, first being sent from the Blue Jays to the Guardians as part of the Andrés Giménez deal.
 The 27-year-old first and second baseman emerged as one of the Blue Jays’ top offensive performers last season, slashing .265/.357/.433 with 12 home runs and 40 RBIs across 97 games.
-While not regarded as a top prospect for most of his time in the Blue Jays’ system, Horwitz’s strong walk rates (11% in 2024), ability to know the zone and make solid contact (27.3% squared up rate) helped burst him onto the Major League scene.
+While not regarded as a top prospect for most of his time in the Blue Jays’ system, Horwitz’s strong walk rates (11% in 2024), ability to know the zone and make solid contact (27.3% squared-up rate) helped burst him onto the Major League scene.

 “Spencer has been a consistently strong offensive performer throughout his pro career, including his first extended Major League experience this season,” said general manager Ben Cherington.
 “As a left-handed-hitting first baseman with on-base skill, we believe he’s a strong fit for our lineup and team.”